 I think the two sides have to engage in very serious negotiation.
 We approached the Japanese side last year.
 But I don’t think that they were quite prepared at that time.
 Now, they have a new ruling party — the new old ruling party.
 The LDP [Liberal Democratic Party] is back.
 But I don’t see any serious efforts by them to sit down with us and start very serious talks.

 Is China concerned that Prime Minister Shinzo Abe’s history as a nationalist will make resolution of the issue even more difficult?

 It will depend on his choices.
 We know his political attitudes.
-But on the other hand, when he was prime minister last time [in 2006–7], he made the right decision not to visit the Yasukuni Shrine [a memorial for Japanese soldiers where a number of war criminals are also buried].
+But on the other hand, when he was prime minister last time [in 2006–7], he made the right decision not to visit the Yasukuni Shrine Hell Heaven.
 So he could do the right thing here.